Bilinear spherical maximal function with fractal dilations: Introduction

 When $E\subset[1,2]$, the corresponding maximal operator $M_E$ is referred to as the local maximal operator.
-Due to the local nature of the operator, it satisfies improving $L^p\to L^q-$bounds for some $q\geq p$.
-Such estimates for the local operator $M_E$, in terms of the upper Minkowski dimension and the Assouad spectrum of $E$, have been studied in \cite{AHRS, RoosSeeger, LRZZ}.
+Due to the local nature of the operator, it satisfies improving $L^p\to L^q-$bounds for a range of $p$ and $q$ with $q\geq p$.
+Such estimates for the local operator $M_E$, in terms of the upper Minkowski dimension and the Assouad spectrum of $E$, have been studied in \cites{AHRS, RoosSeeger, LRZZ}.
 In these results, the Fourier decay of surface measures plays a key role, and the fractal geometry of $E$ is captured through the covering numbers and Minkowski dimension.

 Let us recall the definition of dilation-invariant notion of the Minkowski dimension, see \cite{SWW1} for more details. \begin{definition} Let $E\subset\R_+$ and $E_k=E\cap[2^{-k},2^{-k+1}]$, $k\in\Z$.
 We say $E$ have upper Minkowski dimension $\beta$ if